 We knew from the off that we wanted to convert a van ourselves.
 We had fairly unique requirements needing full size beds for 4 people plus food and clothes storage for all of us plus 2 cats and 2 dogs.
 We also liked the idea of being able to make each part bespoke, and we love a challenge!

 We found our long wheel base high top Sprinter van (the Sub) in September, spent 8 months converting it (while also running our two businesses, a couple of Girlguiding units, and selling and packing up our entire houseful of stuff).

 We drove to Folkestone on a Saturday afternoon and spent the night in a campsite.

 We began our journey of living and travelling in a van on June 17th, setting off for Calais on the Eurotunnel and wildcamping that night by the dunes of a beautiful beach.

 Phoenix travelled with us for the summer before starting college in the UK.
 We have an unusual routine in that we travel in 8 week roundtrips from the UK.
 We shoot through France, spend a relaxed time in Spain or Portugal, shoot back through France and return to the UK.
 This lets us spend time with Phoenix and see other family, including Dom's elderly mother.
-We also try to time it to coincide with the dates of the events that Missy runs in London.
 We spend about a week in the UK before heading for the Eurotunnel again.

 We love Spain, and have several spots that we return to repeatedly.
 We particularly love Orgiva and it's bohemian vibe, and the worldschooling community in La Herradura which is close by.